-In Tel Aviv, she began performing on rooftops and in underground, cockroach-infested DIY venues with her 60/70s cover band.
-She began writing and testing out her original material and introducing them to the cover band.
+Raised in Philadelphia and later relocating to Tel Aviv, Israel at age 17, singer/songwriter and filmmaker Natále began performing on rooftops and in underground, cockroach-infested DIY venues with her 60-70s cover band.
+It was then that she developed her writing and sharing her original material.

 In 2014, on a failed trip to India, she discovered Providence and quickly became enchanted with the music and arts scene.
 Inspired by the New England community, she began shaping her sound, writing acoustic, folk-inspired songs, while incorporating her soul and jazz influences, occasionally singing in Hebrew - the native tongue of her father.

 In 2015, Natále put her own musician aspirations on hold to direct & co-produce the documentary “Am I the Dream or the Dreamer? : a film about The Low Anthem, featuring The Avett Brothers, Brian Blade, Iron & Wine.
 The film screened at the End of the Road Festival in England during the summer of 2017, and quickly became Lucinda Williams’ band approved.

 After years of exploring the life of musicians from behind the camera, she was ready to expand her own creative capabilities - writing, recording, and performing new music and directing short films.
 In 2018, she opened for Josiah Johnson (formerly of the Head and the Heart) and Christopher Paul Stelling.